-Figure 6: Resistor, Capacitors, and Op Amp
+Figure 6: Resistor, Capacitors, and Op-Amp

 Lab Module 1: the Rhett Board – Kicking the Tires

 Objective: This lab is all about familiarization with the Rhett Board.
-This unit is a USB-based data input/output board which can serve as a function generator and oscilloscope.
+This unit is a USB-based data input/output board which can serve as a variety of electronic laboratory equipment, including a function generator and an oscilloscope.
 In this exercise we will learn about the hardware and explore its features and software environment via a set of demonstrations and basic experiments.
-Later, we will employ the Rhett Board in supporting the investigation of LED light and wireless optical communications.
+Later, we will use the Rhett Board to investigate LED light and wireless optical communications.

 Key terms and units